GESS I: Introduction to Renewable Energy Technologies

 - Wind energy technology and project development

-- Concentrating solar power and solar thermal technology
+- Solar thermal technology

 - Grid integration of renewable energy sources